CKalitin/ckalitin.github.io/_posts/1961-04-12-stoke-nova-perfect.md

 2. Constellations can be launched on any size of rocket (Neutron Vs. New Glenn)
 3. Nova is 4x smaller than F9, so will have to launch 4x+ cheaper, possible through full reusability

+Structure V3:
+1. Launching Constellations (launching more, but cheaper)
+2. Small size is a feature (flight rate decreases cost, lower upfront development cost)
+3. Competing against partially-reusable launch vehicles
+4. Competing against fully-reusable launch vehicles
+5. Stoke is a well suited organizations (SpaceX example, Rocket Lab might not have been able to do this)

-+ Why hasn't this been done before:
++ Why hasn't this been done before / Well suited organization:

 Current and upcoming rockets that are aiming to launch constellations are all partially reusable medium-lift launch vehicles (excluding Starship, I'll cover that later).
 A partially-reusable rocket is the most reasonable thing for a slightly risk-averse company to do.
 For companies like Rocket Lab or ULA, it is very difficult to pursue a fully and rapidly reusable rocket.
 This is an unproven market and it has never been done before and is a very hard sell to investors.
 This is especially true when you consider the development cost of such a program: ~$250M for Neutron vs. ~$5B for Starship.
 It takes a level of audacity to push for such a program that will create its own market.
 SpaceX has done this again and again with Falcon 9, Starlink, and now Starship & Mars.